iLib-js/react-ilib/README.md

 "few", and "other" categories, and the Translate component will choose the correct one given the value of its count prop.

-Variable components are placeholders for variables.
-The value of these variables will be substituted back into the string after the translated string is retrieved.
-The Variable component renders the value of its value prop into the appropriate spot in the string.
+Parameter components are placeholders for values that get substituted into the string after the translated string is retrieved.
+The Parameter component renders the value of its value prop into the given spot in the string.

 Strings can be extracted from your application using the ilib